 Yoga increases the pliability of muscles and connective tissue, increasing flexibility in the myofascial attachments to the pelvis.
 This allows the nerves to have the space they need to slide, glide, and not get irritated.

 Yoga helps people discover a pain-free range of motion by increasing body awareness.
-It is crucial for us to reprogram the brain to change the imprint that movement will be scary or painful.
+It is crucial for us to reprogram the brain to change the imprint that movement is dangerous or will be painful.

 Yoga increases awareness